 We tried to make excuses for them but it’s not as if they didn’t have enough staff.
 There were plenty of people manning the gates and holding down security.
-We were literally the first people through the gates that morning so all this mess had been created and left from the previous day!
+We were literally the first people through the gates that morning, so all mess had been left from the previous day!

-  Overall, don’t get us wrong we spent a few hours walking around and managed to get some awesome photos (from the side) and it’s obviously a wonder of the world for a reason!
-The Taj itself is breath taking but come on India…take some pride in your one major tourist attraction!
+Overall, don’t get us wrong we spent a few hours walking around and managed to get some awesome photos.
+After all it’s obviously a wonder of the world for a reason and the Taj itself is breath taking but come on India…take some pride in your one major tourist attraction!

 Radisson Blue Agra Taj East Gate – This is such a beautiful place to stay.
 You can see one of the seven wonders of the world right from your bedroom and a once in a lifetime experience.

 You can also check out the prices of other places to stay in Agra here.